jbisits/jbisits.github.io/_pages/research.md

 Once such tracers have made it into the ocean, their transport is then strongly influenced by (you guessed it) ocean mixing!

 Broadly speaking ocean mixing can be categorised into *lateral* (isopyncal) and *vertical* (across isopycnals) mixing.
-During my honours year I worked on methods to estimate lateral mixing from simulated tracer release experiments, and how accurate such estimates are when only using a single tracer release.
-My PhD is investigating how non-linearities in the equation of state for seawater density lead to processes which influence mixing in the hihg-latitude oceans.
+Turbulent mixing occurs down to sub-millimetre length scales which can be simulated but the computational cost of doing so, as well as the amount of data that is produced, makes this currently impossible.
+This limitation means that in global ocean circulation models many mixing processes need to be parameterised.
+Continued research on mixing in the ocean is needed for improvements to how mixing is represented (i.e. parameterised) in global ocean circulation models.

 ## PhD project

-The title of my PhD are the *Non-linear controls on ocean circulation and mixing in the marginal ice zone*.
+The title of my PhD thesis is: *Non-linear controls on ocean circulation and mixing in the marginal ice zone*.
 The non-linear equation of state for the density of seawater leads to interesting phenomena, such as a gain in density when two water masses of equal density, but differing temperature and salinity, are mixed.
 Though these non-linear processes are not leading order, the may be placing controls on water mass transformation in the Southern Ocean.